The regular way to delete a WP Staging staging site is to use the delete button from the Sites / Start page

 Delete Files

-After doing that, nothing is left and the staging site has been deleted completely.
+After doing that, nothing is left, and the staging site has been deleted entirely.